kra-mo/kramo.page/a-language-that-speaks-for-itself.md

 ---
 tags: post
 title: A Language That Speaks for Itself
-description: "I wish for a language that encourages thinking"
+description: I wish for a language that encourages thinking
+date: 2025-04-26
 layout: default
 ---

-2025-04-26

-# A Language That Speaks for Itself

 Linguistics is not my field of expertise, yet I spend a good amount of my time thinking about the code we use to communicate.
 Something I reflected on recently during an afternoon walk, much to my girlfriend’s dismay, was how precision of language — and what we choose to be precise about — influences receivers’ impulse to reflect on what we’re saying.